Carryace/LeetCode/Research/T7: Clean Code/Why clean code.md

 Why Design Patterns are still useful?

 Yes, those are pretty old ideas and strategies, but it still gives us a quick way to achieve an agreement between developers.
 We should be really fast on identify the scenarios that fits the current requirements/design.

+## Continuous Improvement
+### Testing and Refactoring
+You will need to test every single line of code you write, you should always do that, there is no meaning for a testing coverage to be under 100%.
+Either it's 100% or 0%.

+Why we need to care so much about testing?
+Let's think about the refactoring process, they you will understand.
+While refactoring, how would you know that you are doing the right thing, the refactored code works the same way as it was?
+The ideal case is that you have a button that you can click, if it turns to red then you did something wrong while refactoring, if it turns to green then your code is fine.
+That button we talked about is `Testing`.
+And that's the whole meaning of testing, it is the only way that keeps our app in a healthy state and helps us keep improving our code.

+### Do not Dump on QA, they will find nothing
+The group needs a group of QA because developers did not do their job.
+Instead of relying on QA, do a test automation!